Dan Abrams: Television and broadcasting

 Abrams started his career working at Court TV, where he covered the O. J. Simpson case, the International Criminal Court from the Netherlands, and the assisted-suicide trials of Dr. Jack Kevorkian from Michigan.

 In 1997, Abrams left Court TV to serve as a general assignment correspondent for NBC News where he was later named Chief Legal Correspondent.
 Abrams then began hosting The Abrams Report in 2001.
 After 5 years, he accepted the top managerial position at MSNBC, which he ultimately left in order to concentrate on his program Live with Dan Abrams.
 This show would eventually be revamped and renamed Verdict with Dan Abrams, which aired until August 21, 2008.

 In March 2011, Abrams left NBC to become the Chief Legal Analyst for ABC News and a substitute anchor on Good Morning America.
 In 2013, Abrams became the network's Chief Legal Affairs Anchor, as well as an anchor of Nightline.
-He stepped down from his full time role as Nightline anchor in December 2014 to focus on his expanding media businesses, and returned to his freelance role as the network's Chief Legal Analyst.
+He stepped down from his full time role as Nightline anchor in December 2014 to focus on his media businesses, and returned to his freelance role as the network's Chief Legal Analyst.

 In 2016, Abrams became the host of Live PD.
 Aired on A&E, the show offered live coverage of on-duty police.
 Live PD was canceled on June 10, 2020, in the wake of protests against police brutality following the murder of George Floyd.

 In 2018, A&E named Abrams co-host of Grace vs. Abrams, in which Abrams and legal commentator Nancy Grace debated high-profile crime cases.
-The following year, Abrams signed on to produce and host Court Cam, a new show that took viewers inside America's courtrooms.
+The following year, Abrams signed on to produce and host Court Cam, a series featuring courtroom video footage.

 In 2021, Abrams joined NewsNation to host a nightly prime-time show called Dan Abrams Live.
 On December 19, 2024, Abrams announced that he would end his show effective in February 2025, though he would remain with the network.
-He told viewers that “it’s impossible to keep devoting the time needed for this show while also running and growing my other businesses.”

 In 2022, Abrams became host and executive producer for On Patrol: Live, a new show on Reelz following the same format as A&E's cancelled Live PD.